The adventure of light, and nature

 The sea changed hues as the sun dropped.
 The sky above the cloud seemed to be trying to hold onto the color of the sea.

 Fifteen seconds were more than up.
 He walked back to his camera.
 He pushed in the tripod legs and continued walking around the bend into the push of the wind.
-He was not hungry for anything but more light but he knew he had to eat.
-His friend was a good fisherman.
-They would surely be eating snapper for supper.
+He was not hungry for anything but more light.

 Photo by Ian Wilson.
 See more photos by Wilson on Instagram.